mswhitby/classroom/_docs/classes/3rd.md

 The holidays often bring new gadgets, apps, and games.
 Write a journal entry (5–7 sentences) using Claim, Evidence, and Reasoning (C.E.R.) considering the following:

 - How has technology changed the way people celebrate or connect during the holidays?
-D
 - Do you think these changes make the holidays better or worse?
 - Should developers be responsible for making sure holiday tech (like toys or assistants) respects privacy and family time?
 Why or why not?